Using Kafka

 Use Kafka Manager

-You can use Kafka Manager to monitor brokers, manage topics, or redistribute partitions, etc.
+You can monitor brokers, manage topics, and redistribute partitions using Kafka Manager.

-2. Select the account that owns the app, and then click the app.
+3. Select the account that owns the app and click the app.

 df-kafka_05_vpc_ko

-1. From the NAVER Cloud Platform console, click the Products & Services > Big Data & Analytics > Data Forest > App menus, in that order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Data Forest > Data Forest > Apps.

-2. Select an account, select the app, and then click the [Flex] button.
+2. Select your account, select the app, and click [Flex].

-3. When the Flex change window appears, modify the number of brokers, and then click the [Modify] button.
+3. When the flex changing window appears, edit the number of brokers, and click [Edit].

 Note

-• If you add topics after increasing the number of brokers, then the partitions will be distributed including the increased brokers.
-However, the partitions from the existing topics are not automatically reassigned.
-So the user must reassign the partitions for existing topics manually in kafka-manager.
+• When you add topics after increasing the number of brokers, partitions are distributed, including the increased brokers.
+However, the partitions of an existing topic are not automatically reassigned, so for the existing topics, you must reassign the partitions in kafka-manager manually.

-• When reducing the number of brokers, those with the larger COMPONENT_ID are stopped first.
-If you have 10 brokers, then the exclusion order is as follows: broker-9, broker-8, broker-7, and so on.
+• When reducing the number of brokers, those with higher COMPONENT_ID values are stopped first.
+If there are 10 brokers, broker-9, broker-8, broker-7, and so on are excluded in order.

 Caution

-You can prevent failure occurrence or data loss by reassigning the partitions of the brokers to be excluded to other brokers in advance.
+To prevent failure occurrence and data loss, reassign the broker's partitions to be excluded to other brokers in advance.

 Local disk capacity and operation method

-Data is saved in local disks in each node of Data Forest cluster.
-However, the disk capacity per node is limited to about 300 GB.
+The data is stored in the local disk of each Data Forest cluster node.
+However, the maximum capacity of the disk per node is about 300 GB.

 Caution